 Editing for non-native English Speakers

-Informationist Matt Dunn at the Library is professionally published author and editor with extensive writing experience.
-He is on hand to help non-native English speakers edit their manuscripts, grants, and professional correspondence into fluent English.
-Contact Matt at extension extension 8825 or at email@example.com for more information or to schedule service.
+Our Informationist are on hand to help non-native English speakers edit their manuscripts, grants, and professional correspondence into fluent English.
+Contact email@example.com for more information or to schedule service.

 Consultation Services for Aspects of Research Data Management

-Informationist Adrian Gomez is available for all of your Research Data Management needs.
-Contact Adrian at extension extension 6987 or at firstname.lastname@example.org for more information or to schedule service.
+Informationist are available for all of your Research Data Management needs.
+Contact firstname.lastname@example.org to schedule.

 If you would like to request a specific training topic or have any questions about the training services the Library provides, please contact the Library at 516-367-6872, email email@example.com, or use the form below to schedule a session.